apple/apple-llvm-infrastructure-tools/README.md

 # Tools for working downstream with the LLVM project

+## Deploying `git-apple-llvm`

+Add the embedded `bin` to your `PATH`.
+That's it for now; the C++ code gets compiled on-demand.

 ## mt: Tools for the monorepo transition

+### Generate downstream monorepos

+`git apple-llvm mt generate` will generate downstream monorepos based on a configuration in `mt-config/`.

+- Sets up a bare repo.
+- Reads remotes out of the `.mt-config` file.
+- Clones and syncs remotes.
+- Runs through all the generate commands (in order).

+See the mt-config/README.md for more configuration details.

 ### Maps maintained in refs